helenaferdy/helenaferdy.github.io/_posts/2025-05-24-cp-migrate.md

 <br>

-Now all the objects, policies, and NAT have been imported as a new policy package
+Now all the objects, policies, and NAT rules have been imported as a new policy package

 ![x](/static/2025-05-24-cp-migrate/05.png)